|

 Want a private, tailored version of this pulse for your exact price range and property type?
 Reach out anytime.
 I’m happy to share what I’m seeing behind the headlines.

-Market temperature: Competitive for renovated properties.
-Inventory is falling.
+Market temperature: Summer is slow in Naples but remains competitive for renovated properties.
+Inventory is continuing to fall quickly

-Negotiation reality: Deal-by-deal - some buyers are getting 8% discounts and some sellers are closing at full price
+Negotiation reality: Deal-by-deal.
+Some buyers are seeing 7% discounts and some sellers are closing at full price

 What’s still getting a premium: Renovated condition in a stellar location

 What’s causing hesitation: Dated interiors - the easy choice for buyers is something already updated vs. big renovation projects.
-Also aspirational pricing - buyers aren't having it.
+Buyers are willing to pay a premium for renovated homes - they have money, not time.

 Quick takeaway: The market is rewarding homes that feel effortless.
 Condition, clarity, and confidence are winning.

 Pelican Bay is lifestyle-forward and amenity-rich.
-Buyers often come here because they want a lock-and-leave coastal rhythm with beach access, fitness, social connection, and a sense of being “in it,” without being in the middle of everything.
+Buyers often come here because they want a lock-and-leave coastal rhythm with beach access, fitness, tennis and pickleball, social connection, and a sense of being “in it,” without being in the middle of everything.
+The beach clubs here are the lifestyle flex.

 Activity (last 30 days):